-If you are a victim of a sexual assault and report the incident to College security, or other campus security authorities, you will be provided information in writing and assistance with the following safety options:
+If you are a victim of a sexual assault and report the incident to the Department of Campus Safety, or other campus security authorities, you will be provided information in writing and assistance with the following safety options:

 - Changes in academic schedules.

 - Changes in parking arrangements.

 - Changes in transportation situations.

 - Changes in working (on campus) situations.

 - Information on obtaining no contact orders, protection orders and restraining orders.